rashmirrajashekara/docs/product-guides/Product Guide - Intel® Security Libraries - Secure Key Caching.md

 ### Required for

 The SGX Agent is REQUIRED for SGX Discovery and Provisioning.
-SGX Agent registers itself to SGX-Host Verification service and provides all platform details needed for SGX discovery.
+SGX Agent registers with SGX-Host Verification service and provides all platform details needed for SGX discovery.

 ### Prerequisites